measurement-kit/mkreport/README.md

 external nettests, such as Psiphon.

 The main use case of this library is be vendored into MK sources and built along with MK.

-As such, we don't guarantee a stable API.
+Therefore, we don't guarantee a stable API.